 Storage Facilities in Midtown: questions answered

-Can storage companies access Midtown high-rise buildings easily?
+Can valet storage companies access Midtown office-tower residences without a COI?

 What building issues should I know about when hiring storage facilities in Midtown?